michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.0.0b =
+* Added: the ability to repeat form section.
 * Added: the ability to set form sections in meta boxes.
 * Added: the ability to omit the `addSettingSections()` method not to set a section.
 In other words, setting a section became optional.
 * Added: the `fields_{instantiated class name}_{section id}` filter that receives registered field definition arrays which belong to the given section.